nfstream/nfstream/README.md

 pip install nfstream
 ```

-> **Windows Notes**: By default, NFStream does not install capture drivers on Windows.
-It is recommended to install
+> **Windows Notes**: NFStream does not include capture drivers on Windows.
+It is required to install
 > [Npcap drivers](https://nmap.org/npcap/dist/npcap-1.55.exe) before installing NFStream.
 > If Wireshark is already installed on Windows, then Npcap drivers are already installed.

 ## How to use it?